Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 **Closure and Goto Functions**
 1. Closure(l)
-	If `A → α·Bβ` is in the set `I`, and `B → γ` is a production,
+	If `A → α·Bβ` is in the set `I`, and `B → γ` is a production, then add `B → ·γ` to the set — because if we’re about to see a `B`, we should expect any of its possible expansions.